Egypt mosque attack toll climbs above 300

 Photos from inside the mosque showed what appeared to be bodies lined up in rows on the carpet.

+A man nearby nodded in agreement.
+Moments later, hospital volunteers alerted a military officer protecting the hospital -- who asked reporters to leave.

-One man told CNN he drove one of the first ambulances to the scene but turned around after shots were fired at the vehicle.
+Another man told CNN he drove one of the first ambulances to the scene but turned around after shots were fired at the vehicle.
 Ambulances from al-Arish managed to reach the mosque only after security forces secured the road, he said.

 The attackers used automatic weapons, said Diaa Rashwan, the chairman of the state information service.
 Some victims were also killed by the explosions.

-National mourning
+National mourning declared

 In a short, televised speech after meeting with security officials, Sisi said the government would hunt down the attackers.